drocheam/optrace/docs/source/usage/gui_automation.rst

 :meth:`TraceGUI.move_to_focus <optrace.gui.trace_gui.TraceGUI.move_to_focus>`.

 There are more settings available than through the GUI.
-For example, it is possible to save a image instead to show it.
+For example, it is possible to save a image to the disk.
-Additionally a custom detector/source extent can be specified, which is not available through the GUI.
+Additionally, a custom detector/source extent can be specified, a setting not available through the GUI.

 .. code-block:: python